frenck/spook/documentation/template_engine.md

 [documentation](template_functions/fnmatch) 📚

-## Features requests, ideas and support
+## Features requests, ideas, and support

 If you have an idea on how to further enhance the Home Assistant template engine, for example, by adding a new template function; feel free to [let us know in our discussion forums](https://github.com/frenck/spook/discussions).